NJR Research Committee (RC)

 Artificial intelligence research

 The NJR recognises the strengths, and limitations, that artificial intelligence (AI) brings to our field of study.
 Over the last four years the NJR has supported a PhD studentship in the field of machine-learning to address the limitations of current AI models in predicting implant and patient survival.
 We congratulate Fabio deMello, of the University of Sheffield, on his ground-breaking work in developing a new neural network-based framework for survival analysis that addresses these limitations, and also on the recent award of his PhD.
 The NJR continues supporting this programme of artificial intelligence research to include patient-reported outcomes prediction, and the fields of federated-learning and transfer-learning.

 Submitting a research application

 We have a commitment to uphold the standard and consistency of work that is carried out using registry data, in line with both national and international legislation.
-Therefore, all requests must also be approved by the Healthcare Quality Improvement Partnership (HQIP) Data Access Review Group for final authorisation of data release.
+Therefore, all requests must also be approved by the Healthcare Quality Improvement Partnership (HQIP) Data Access Request Group for final authorisation of data release.

 For those who would like to submit a research application, the first step in this process is to check whether the same topic is currently being examined by another research team by visiting the NJR Research Project Portfolio, if not, then submit an expression of interest for consideration via email@example.com.
 Invited full applications are then reviewed by the committee quarterly.
 Full details of the NJR’s research application pathway can be found here and please refer to the recording of our research webinar for full guidance.

 A full list of publications related to research that has used NJR data is included in Appendix 4.